flakhani-max/wp-test/SECRET_MANAGER_SETUP.md

-# Google Secret Manager Integration
+# Google Secret Manager Integration (Simplified)

 This setup uses Google Secret Manager to securely manage API keys and sensitive configuration for the CTF WordPress site running on Google Cloud Run.

+## Why This Approach is Better

+**✅ No separate Docker image needed!**
+- Everything runs in the standard WordPress container
+- Google Cloud SDK is optional (only for local development)
+- Cloud Run uses metadata server for authentication (no SDK required)

 ## Architecture